akshitjain3/FEM-Recipe/README.md

 ### What I learned

-To give proper spacing to <li> markers and the values was a little difficult task having some space before a marker and after a marker not allowing the <li> text to wrap below its marker.
+To give proper spacing to list-item markers and the values was a little difficult task having some space before a marker and after a marker not allowing the list-item text to wrap below its marker.
 But flexbox came to the rescue after many trial and errors with ::before and ::marker.

 ```html
 <ul>